2X MATCH: 2X MATCH: There's still time to make your year-end gift and DOUBLE your impact on lifesaving research.

 • Racial and ethnic disparities: Black women aged 20 to 39 are more likely to develop breast cancer compared to younger women of other racial and ethnic groups.
 They’re also nearly twice as likely to be diagnosed with TNBC compared to white women aged 20 to 44.

-These are key research areas for BCRF-funded investigators who, over the organization’s 30-year history, have made major contributions to our knowledge about breast cancer in younger women.
-BCRF researchers are also conducting vital work to address the unique issues younger patients face, including preserving fertility, getting appropriate screening, early temporary or permanent menopause, and the risk of developing long-term heart health complications from certain breast cancer treatments.
+These are key research areas for BCRF-funded investigators who, over the organization’s more than 30-year history, have made major contributions to our knowledge about breast cancer in younger women.
+BCRF researchers are also conducting vital work to address the unique issues younger patients face, including fertility preservation, access to appropriate screening, early temporary or permanent menopause, and the risk of long-term heart health complications from certain breast cancer treatments.

 Emerging insights on breast cancer, pregnancy, and fertility

 Postpartum breast cancer (PPBC) is diagnosed within five to 10 years of childbirth.
 Studies have shown that it is associated with an increased risk of metastasis and death compared to breast cancers in younger women before or during pregnancy.
 This is especially concerning given that more women are postponing childbearing.
-PPBC has been found to exhibit unique molecular profiles that warrant further investigation to identify targeted therapies.
+Experts have found that PPBC exhibits unique molecular profiles that warrant further investigation to identify targeted therapies.

-Breast cancer in younger women strikes at a time when many women are planning future pregnancies, filling an otherwise hopeful time in a woman’s life with anxiety and uncertainty.
-For example, breast cancer treatments can impact conception, and chemotherapy can have a toxic effect on the ovaries.
-Researchers are investigating strategies to safeguard fertility.
+Breast cancer in younger women strikes at a time when many women are planning future pregnancies, filling an otherwise hopeful time with anxiety and uncertainty.
+Breast cancer treatments can impact conception, and chemotherapy can have a toxic effect on the ovaries.
+Researchers are investigating strategies to safeguard patients’ fertility.

 Breast cancer treatments may also include estrogen-blocking hormone therapies for up to 10 years after diagnosis to prevent recurrence.
-BCRF investigator Dr. Ann Partridge leads the POSITIVE trial investigating if a temporary pause in this treatment to attempt pregnancy impacts breast cancer recurrence in patients with hormone-receptor positive breast cancer.
-Follow-up is ongoing to confirm long-term safety of pausing therapy, but promising initial results indicate that the interruption does not cause greater short-term risk of breast cancer events, giving hope to many younger patients.
+BCRF investigator Dr. Ann Partridge leads the POSITIVE trial, which is investigating if a temporary pause in this treatment to attempt pregnancy impacts breast cancer recurrence in patients with hormone-receptor positive breast cancer.
+Follow-up is ongoing to confirm long-term safety of pausing therapy, but promising initial results indicate that the interruption does not cause greater short-term risk of breast cancer, giving hope to many younger patients.

-BCRF’s focus on breast cancer in younger women
+BCRF’s research focuses on breast cancer in younger women

 BCRF investigators continue to focus on understanding breast cancer risk factors and developing new treatments, interventions, and preventative measures that will benefit younger women and reverse this alarming trend.